by Ayah Nuriddin, Kathleen Brian, and William Horne

 The idea that Asians are, intrinsically, vehicles of contagion is straight from Eugenics 101.
 Unfortunately, Eugenics 101 has long been a required course for American officials.

-White Americans like political scientist Woodrow Wilson, who became the 28th president of the U.S., theorized that the “Teutonic germ”—a Social Darwinist idea of racial determinism—represented the basis of civilization.
+White Americans like historian Woodrow Wilson, who became the 28th president of the U.S., theorized that the “Teutonic germ”—a Social Darwinist idea of racial determinism—represented the basis of civilization.
 Under this theory, Northern Europeans and their White American descendants represented the pinnacle of human development and the only legitimate “ruling race.”
 These ideas also helped found the newly established social science departments of American universities that would train American thinkers and shape U.S. policy for generations.

 This formal eugenics movement provided a scientific justification for Jim Crow systems of racial apartheid and eventually led Hitler to borrow from this “American model” of state-sponsored oppression.